jojje/win32-loquendo/README.md

     Usage: say [OPTIONS] [TEXT]

-    TEXT is the text you want to be spoken
+    TEXT is the text you want to be spoken.
+    If no text is provided as arguments, text will be fetched from STDIN instead.

     Options:
       -c (1|2)  audio channels to use